thegworld/gtx-browser/docs/linux/debugging.md

 and then debugging based on that.

-You need an up-to-date version of rr, since rr is frequently updated to support new parts of the Linux system call API surface that Chromium uses.
+You need an up-to-date version of rr, since rr is frequently updated to support new parts of the Linux system call API surface that GTx Browser uses.
 If you have any issues with the latest release version, try compiling rr [from source](https://github.com/rr-debugger/rr/wiki/Building-And-Installing).